ahuacate/flexget/README.md

 *  **serial.yml**: Add your TV series naming aliases and regexp entries;
 *  **secrets.yml**: This is where you must enter your usernames and passwords or api keys to sites like trakt, showrrss etc.

-You should have these three files already installed if you followed the instructions when installing Flexget [HERE](https://github.com/ahuacate/proxmox-lxc-media/blob/master/README.md#60-flexget-lxc---ubuntu-1804).
+The above 3x files should be pre-installed if you followed the Flexget installation instructions [HERE](https://github.com/ahuacate/proxmox-lxc-media/blob/master/README.md#60-flexget-lxc---ubuntu-1804).
 If you want you can download the Flexget YAML configuration files again from GitHub.
 Go to the Proxmox web interface typhoon-01 > 114 (flexget) > >_ Shell and type the following:
 ```
 wget https://raw.githubusercontent.com/ahuacate/flexget/master/config.yml -P /home/media/flexget &&